Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Schoenauer, M., 2015.
 Chapter 28: Evolutionary algorithms.
 Handbook of Evolutionary Thinking in the Sciences.
 Springer.
 * De Jong, K.A., 2006.
 Evolutionary computation: A unified approach.
 MIT Press.
 * Fogel, D.B., 1998.
+Unearthing a fossil from the history of evolutionary computation.
+Fundamenta Informaticae, 35(1-4), pp.1-16.
+* Fogel, D.B., 1998.
 Evolutionary computation: The fossil record.
 IEEE Press.
 * Back, T., Hammel, U. and Schwefel, H.P., 1997.
 Evolutionary computation: Comments on the history and current state.
 IEEE Transactions on Evolutionary Computation, 1(1), pp.3-17.
 * De Jong, K.A., Fogel, D.B. and Schwefel, H.P., 1997.
 Chapter A2.3: A history of evolutionary computation.
 Handbook of Evolutionary Computation.
 Oxford University Press.